Thule Society: Deutsche Arbeiterpartei

-Anton Drexler had developed links between the Thule Society and various extreme right workers' organizations in Munich.
+Anton Drexler had developed links between the Thule Society and various extreme-right workers' organizations in Munich.
 He established the Deutsche Arbeiterpartei (DAP; German Workers' Party) on 5 January 1919, together with the Thule Society's Karl Harrer.
-Adolf Hitler joined this party in September the same year.
+Adolf Hitler joined this party in September of the same year.
 By the end of February 1920, the DAP had been reconstituted as the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP; National Socialist German Workers' Party), often referred to as the Nazi Party.

-Sebottendorff by then had left the Thule Society, and never joined the DAP or the Nazi Party.
+Sebottendorff, by then, had left the Thule Society and never joined the DAP or the Nazi Party.
 Dietrich Bronder (Bevor Hitler kam, 1964) alleged that other members of the Thule Society were later prominent in Nazi Germany: the list includes Dietrich Eckart (who coached Hitler on his public speaking skills, along with Erik Jan Hanussen, and had Mein Kampf dedicated to him), as well as Gottfried Feder, Hans Frank, Hermann Göring, Karl Haushofer, Rudolf Hess, Heinrich Himmler, and Alfred Rosenberg.
-Historian Nicholas Goodrick-Clarke has described this membership role and similar claims as "spurious" and "fanciful", noting that Feder, Eckart, and Rosenberg were never more than guests to whom the Thule Society extended hospitality during the Bavarian revolution of 1918, although he has more recently acknowledged that Hess and Frank were members of the society before they came to prominence in the Nazi Party.
+Historian Nicholas Goodrick-Clarke has described this membership roll and similar claims as "spurious" and "fanciful", noting that Feder, Eckart, and Rosenberg were never more than guests to whom the Thule Society extended hospitality during the Bavarian revolution of 1918, although he has more recently acknowledged that Hess and Frank were members of the society before they came to prominence in the Nazi Party.
 It has also been claimed that Adolf Hitler himself was a member.
 Evidence on the contrary shows that he never attended a meeting, as attested to by Johannes Hering's diary of society meetings.
-It is quite clear that Hitler himself had little interest in, and made little time for, "esoteric" matters.
-(See also Hitler's Nuremberg speech of 6 September 1938 on his disapproval of occultism.)
+It is quite clear that Hitler himself (unlike Himmler, for example) had little interest in, and made little time for, "esoteric" matters.

 Wilhelm Laforce and Max Sesselmann (staff on the Münchener Beobachter) were Thule members who later joined the NSDAP.